TomDemeranville/orcid-java-client/README.md

 #ORCiD Java Client

+(for ORCiD message Schema v1.1)

 Simple, easy to use ORCiD client written in Java.
-Supports the pbulic and Tier2 API.
+Supports the public and Tier2 API.

+Natural object mapping - The entire ORCiD message schema is represented as a hirearchical graph of POJOs.

 #Public API Examples: